mgurdal/go-tutorial/docs/concurrency.md

 }

 ```

-!!! warning
-	Go runtime might be limited to run only single OS thread at a time.
-In order to enable the multi-threading we should set the `GOMAXPROCS` environment variable.

-	For example; `GOMAXPROCS=2` allows go to use two OS level threads.

 ## WaitGroup

-In certain moments of the application, we may have to wait for some goroutines to end.
+In some cases, we may need the to wait for a number of goroutines to finish at a certain moment of the runtime.

-With WaitGroup, we can specify the number of goroutines we want to run and wait for them to finish their work.
+With WaitGroup, we can specify the number of goroutines we want wait for and after the individual goroutine finishes its job it can call WaitGroup's `Done()` method to notify the waitgroup.
-All the goroutines need to do here is to run WaitGroup's `Done` method when it finishes.

 ![waitgroup](assets/img/waitgroup.gif)